Science update part III: till June 2013

 As promised, here is the second of our three part update on the science of malariacontrol.net.
 We look at some cost effectiveness analyses that were only possible with your donated cpu cycles.

-For this analysis the outcome measure was the incremental cost-effectiveness ratio (ICER), expressed as dollars per malaria case averted.
-Cases averted by MSAT were obtained using simulation results from malariacontrol.net and costs estimated from an economic model using literature on the costs of similar interventions in sub-Saharan Africa.
-The calculated ICER results were compared to the ICERs of increasing case management or insecticide-treated net (ITN) coverage in each setting.
-Here by case management we mean doctor’s visits, hospitalization when needed and follow up care.
+For this analysis the outcome measure were estimates of the incremental cost-effectiveness ratio (ICER), using simulation results from malariacontrol.net and cost estimates gleaned from the literature on MSAT campaigns in sub-Saharan Africa.
+These ICER results were compared to the gain from increased case management or increase the coverage of insecticide-treated net (ITN) in each setting.

 If you would like more detail on this work, see the paper by Valerie Crowell and others Modelling the cost-effectiveness of mass screening and treatment for reducing Plasmodium falciparum malaria burden.